-It is clear that Bishop Middleham was on an important Roman period routeway; the road known as Cades Road runs through the centre of the parish.
+It is clear that Bishop Middleham was on an important Roman period routeway; Cades Road runs through the centre of the parish.
 Despite the presence of this important communication route, no Roman buildings have been found in the parish.
-Nonetheless several other Roman objects have been uncovered in the area.
-A small bronze statue of a Roman god has been found.
+Nonetheless several other Roman objects have been uncovered in the area, including a small bronze statue of a Roman god.
 More unusually a group of four Roman pans stacked one inside each other have been found.
 They were decorated to give them a silver appearance.
 It is possible they may have had a religious use, as such pans are often shown carved on the site of Roman altars.
 The discovery of these objects and the small statue may suggest that an, as yet undiscovered, Roman temple is still to be found in Bishop Middleham.

 There is little hard evidence for Anglo-Saxon settlement in the parish, though as Middleham is an Old English name for 'middle settlement or farm' there was certainly some kind of occupation in the area by the 9th or 10th centuries.

 In 1146 Osbert, the nephew of Bishop Flambard, gave the Church of Middleham to the Prior and Convent at Durham, this is the first recorded mention of the village.
 In 1183 the "Boldon Book", a survey of all the land owned by the Bishop of Durham, records that there were some 32 households in the village, which was surveyed along with neighbouring Cornforth.
 The survey was particularly detailed and names a number of individuals such as Arkil, Ralph and William the Headborough.
 Bishop Middleham was one of the principal residences of the Bishops of Durham.
 The residence of the Bishops now only survives as earthwork remains.